 - Family owned and operated business

-Or, bring a stitch holder to place your project on if they ask you to put your knitting needles in your check in.
+Or, bring a stitch holder to place your project on if they ask you to put your knitting needles in your check-in.

-Be sensible about the knitting needles you are traveling with, don’t take any you’re not prepared to lose.
+Be sensible about the knitting needles you are traveling with.
+Don’t take any you’re not prepared to lose.

-Enjoy your travels and your knitting on board the plane when allowed.
+Enjoy your travels and knitting on board the plane when allowed.

 Are you a traveler and had experience knitting on planes or have a question?
 Let me know in the comments.